-Botnia Study's research activities in Helsinki (study visits, laboratory work) take place in Biomedicum Helsinki that is located at the Meilahti hospital area.
+Botnia-study's research activities (study visits, laboratory work) in Helsinki take place in Biomedicum Helsinki that is located at the Meilahti hospital area.

-In Helsinki, Botnia Study's activities are a collaboration between University of Helsinki (Research Programs' Unit/ CAMM and Institute for Molecular Medicine Finland, FIMM), Folkhälsan Research Center and HUS abdominal center, department of endocrinology.
+In Helsinki, Botnia-study's activities are a collaboration between University of Helsinki (Research Programs' Unit/ CAMM and Institute for Molecular Medicine Finland, FIMM), Folkhälsan Research Center and HUS abdominal center, department of endocrinology.

 Botnia study is part of the Academy of Finland Centre of Excellence in Complex Disease Genetics - from Discovery to Precision Medicine (2018-2025).
 The Academy of Finland’s Centres of Excellence (CoE) are at the very cutting edge of science in their fields.